core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The first element is the array of COSE capabilities for Secret Derivation Algorithm, as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}} (see Section 8.1 of {{I-D.ietf-cose-rfc8152bis-algs}}).

 * The second element is the array of COSE capabilities for the COSE key type associated to Secret Derivation Algorithm, as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}} (see Section 8.2 of {{I-D.ietf-cose-rfc8152bis-algs}}).

-Examples of Secret Derivation Parameters are in {{sec-cs-params-ex}}.

-This format is consistent with every elliptic curve Diffie-Hellman algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e. with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} describes how Secret Derivation Parameters can be generalized for possible future registered algorithms having a different set of COSE capabilities.

 ## Sender Context and Recipient Context ## {#ssec-sender-recipient-context}